Serg-Serka/ecommerce/Readme.md

 6. Go to ``http://localhost:8080/`` and see your categories and products.
 There are an example bellow, how it should look:

 ![img.png](docs/frontend.png)

+Also, there is a db script for building categories tree in `src/backend/db_script.php`